ahmedhussainnn/CS-Learning-Journey/portfolio.md

 1. Megan Landau - Balanced skillset, thoroughness, and clarity in presentations.
 2. Kalyn Nakano - Clean and attractive design, solid front-end development skills.
 3. Victoria Holland - Variety of projects, but lacks structure and depth.
-4. Gautam Krishna - Specializes in AI and ML but overlooks design principles.
+4. Gautam Krishna - Knowledgeable in ML but overlooks good design principles.
 5. Lakshmi Chandana - Talented programmer but needs improvement in structuring and presenting her work.

 ---